fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ## Image Storage Plugin

-New orders arrive at the Fogbow Manager describe, among other things, an image that should be used by instances spawned.
-This image is a federation-wide id and potentially not recognized at the underlying cloud level as a proper image identifier.
-Image Storage plugins do the job of parsing such ids and translating them to valid local image identifiers.
+The Fogbow orders accepted by the FM contain, among other attributes, the id of the virtual machine image that will execute the order.
+These ids are federation-wide values and pontencially are not recognized at the underlying local cloud.
+The Image Storage plugin is responsible to translate the image id described in the order and associate it to a valid local image identifier.

 ##### VMCatcher Storage Plugin

-Allows users to subscribe to virtual machine Virtual Machine Image Lists following the HEPIX Virtualisation working groups specification, cache the images referenced to in the Virtual Machine Image List, validate the images list with x509 based public key cryptography, and validate the images against sha512 hashes in the images lists and provide events for further applications to process updates or expiries of virtual machine images without having to further validate the images.
+The VMCatcher plugin allows users to subscribe to an inventory of virtual machines via the HEPIX image catalog.
 For more information about vmcatcher, access [vmcatcher page on github.](https://github.com/hepix-virtualisation/vmcatcher)

 ```bash
 ## Image Storage Plugin (VMCatcher)
 # Image storage class